mvolkmann/blog/src/web-components.md

 ## DOM Terminology

-The term "shadow DOM" refers to DOM nodes that have an ancestor that is a shadow root.
+The term "shadow DOM" refers to DOM nodes that have an ancestor that is a "shadow root".
 A shadow root is created by calling the `HTMLElement` `attachShadow` method.

+The term "shadow host" refers to the regular DOM node to which the shadow root is attached.

 The term "light DOM" refers to DOM nodes that are supplied as slot content to a web component.